User Experience in Online Mortgage Banking: The Role of Infrastructure, APIs, and Latency

 What looks like a slow website to the borrower is usually three or four backend systems failing to talk to each other in real time.
 The loan origination system waits on the pricing engine.
 The pricing engine waits on the credit bureau.
 The credit bureau response stalls at a network hop.
 The borrower watches a spinner and abandons the application.
 Speed is the visible symptom.
 The root cause is how the infrastructure, APIs, and latency budget are designed and operated.

-This article walks through what mortgage borrowers actually experience at each touchpoint, where the infrastructure layer either delivers or breaks that experience, and how a Microsoft Azure architecture managed by ABT delivers the response times borrowers expect while producing the audit evidence federal examiners require.
+This article walks through what mortgage borrowers actually experience at each touchpoint, where the infrastructure layer either delivers or breaks that experience, and how three things ABT operates — Microsoft Azure as the hosting platform, Azure API Management as the gateway, and MortgageExchange as the integration layer — deliver the response times borrowers expect while producing the audit evidence federal examiners require.
+The lender keeps tenant ownership of Microsoft 365; ABT runs the Azure environment as partner of record and adds the M365 Guardian operating model on top.

 Mortgage UX: What Borrowers Expect vs What Most Lenders Deliver